conmaol/maglocunus/AI/LLMs/tokenisation.md

 - a corpus of texts to learn from
 - a desired vocabulary size.

-Different BPE tokenisers have different vocabulary sizes, ie. different numbers of token types that they recognise:
+Different BPE tokenisers have different vocabulary sizes, ie. different numbers of distinct token types that they recognise:
-- GPT-2 (2019): c.
-50k distinct tokens
+- The GPT-2 tokeniser (2019) recognises around 50k distinct tokens.
-- GPT-4 (2023): c.
-100k distinct tokens
+- The GPT-4 tokeniser (2023) recognises around 100k distinct tokens.
-- LLaMa 2 (2023): c.
-32k distinct tokens
+- The LLaMa 2 tokeniser (2023) recognises around 32k distinct tokens.

-Essentially, the desired vocabulary size tells the BPE training algorithm when to stop learning – when the desired size is reached.
+In essence, the desired vocabulary size tells the BPE training algorithm when to stop learning from the corpus – when the desired size is reached.

+Here is a slightly simplified version of the BPE training algorithm:

-Given corpus `C` and desired vocabulary size `N`:
+> Given corpus `C` and desired vocabulary size `N`:
+>

-1. Let `C2` be the list of characters resulting from character tokenising `C`.
+> Let `cs` be the list of characters resulting from character tokenising `C`.
-2. Let `vocab` be the set of distinct tokens in `C2`, ie. `vocab = set(C2)`.
+> Let `vocab` be the set of distinct tokens in `cs`.
-3. Ascertain the vocabulary size of the current tokenised corpus.
-4. While the current vocabulary size is less than the desired vocabulary size:
+> While `vocab` is smaller than `N`:
-   a.
-Ascertain the most frequent adjacent pair x+y of tokens in the current corpus.
+> > Let `(x,y)` be the most frequent adjacent pair of tokens in `cs`.
-   b.
-Merge all instances of x+y in the current corpus to xy.
+> > Merge all instances of `(x,y)` in `cs` to just `xy`.
-   c.
-Add xy to the (start of the) vocabulary list.
-5. Return the vocabulary list
+> > Add `xy` to `vocab`.
+>
+> Return `vocab`.

+Let’s run through an example of this BPE training algorithm in operation.

 ----